mfmceneaney/CLAS12-Analysis/README.md

 * scons
 * maven

-Note that this project is undere active development and has only been tested for jdk/21.0.1.
+Note that this project is under active development and has only been tested for jdk/17.0.2 and groovy 4.0.3.
 On ifarm you may need to module load this java version.
+You may also need to update the library versions in `gradle/libs.versions.toml` and the java version in `app/build.gradle`.

 ## Installation
 Use the following commands in bash (csh scripts also provided) to setup the repository